 Biden’s Dangerous Refusal to Reverse Trump’s Western Sahara Policy

-In his final weeks in office, President Donald Trump stunned the international community in formally recognizing Western Sahara as part of Morocco.
-Morocco has occupied much of its southern neighbor since 1975, when it invaded and annexed the former Spanish colony in defiance of the United Nations Security Council and a landmark ruling of the International Court of Justice… [FULL LINKFind more at Western-Sahara.org.
+Foreign Policy In Focus, Jan.
+21, 2022: In his final weeks in office, President Donald Trump stunned the international community in formally recognizing Western Sahara as part of Morocco.
+Morocco has occupied much of its southern neighbor since 1975, when it invaded and annexed the former Spanish colony in defiance of the United Nations Security Council and a landmark ruling of the International Court of Justice… Find more at Western-Sahara.org.

 Harry Reid’s Hawkish Foreign Policy